 Granite has become very popular over the last thirty years, but its history dates back much farther than that.
 Granite has been utilized throughout civilization by ancient cultures, and more recently, on kitchen countertops.
-Many are familiar with the illustrious rock, but exactly where does granite come from?
+Many are familiar with the rock, but exactly where does granite come from?

 How Does Granite Form?

+Where does granite come from?
+Simply put: the earth.
 Granite forms from the slow crystallization of magma that flows and solidifies underground.
 Granite is composed of natural quartz and feldspar with subtle amounts of other organic materials.
 Essentially, modern-day granite was once molten material.
 Granite usually gives off a red, pink, grey, or white color throughout the rock.
 Rare granites include colors like blue, green, black and gold.

 Granite is considered one of the most durable natural stones.
 Granite is incredibly dense and is as strong as diamonds.